List of The Secret Life of the American Teenager characters: Jack Pappas

-Portrayed by Greg Finley, Jack Pappas is a college freshman and quarterback on the football team.
+Portrayed by Greg Finley, Jack Pappas is a high school sophomore and quarterback on the football team.
 His stepfather, Reverend Stone, is the minister of the church where he and Grace first met.
 He cheats on Grace in the first episode when he has oral sex with Adrian, and is then caught kissing her at the school dance.
 Grace eventually forgives him, and they start to date in secret because of her parents' disapproval.
 To Jack's dismay, Ricky pretends to be dating Grace as a cover for her parents.
 Their relationship ends again when a security camera catches Ricky saving Grace from two men after Jack left her in a bad part of town.
 He is shown to be clearly jealous over Ricky, which prompts him to tell Grace that he only started dating her because his stepfather asked him to.
 He eventually breaks up with Grace and moves in with Tom in Grace's family's guest house, even though he still loves Grace.
 He later dates Madison and they break up after summer vacation.
 Jack and Madison reunite, and although they are back together, Madison becomes very jealous that Jack is living with Grace's family.
 He moves out of the guest house and into the big house (where Grace lives) because Tom's new girlfriend and her children move into the guest house with Tom.
 Jack's room is next to Grace's which makes Madison even more nervous about their relationship.
 Later on, Jack and Madison break up, because he is still in love with Grace.
 Jack is chosen to give the invocation at the graduation ceremony, and Grace helps him write it.
 At the end of season 4 they share a kiss to see if they still have feelings for each other.
 The kiss is captured on a cell phone, and the picture is sent to Grace's current boyfriend, Daniel.
 Jack is jubilant when Grace's boyfriend breaks up with her, but Grace's mother suggests that since he is going to college in a few months, perhaps he'd be better off just being friends with Grace and taking advantage of new college experiences.
 He tries to date by sleeping with a girl named Clementine, who is an old friend of Ricky's, but realizes that he still wants to be with Grace.
 After they get back together, Grace discovers his recent relationship with Clementine, and has trouble trusting him.
 Jack is in critical condition after a pimp beat him with a baseball bat in his dorm room for paying an underage prostitute without sex and helping her escape.
 Jack eventually ends up marrying Madison.
 They also move to New York.
 Jack becomes a coach at St. Francis.